> Baking on Mainnet

 You can get the secret/private key by running the following command:

-tezbake signer client show address baker --show-secret
+tezbake node client show address baker --show-secret

-Register as baker on the Tezos blockchain Mainnet
+Register as baker on the Tezos Mainnet

 For this step your node level must be synced with the latest block on the blockchain explorer.
 You must also temporarily open your Ledger Tezos Wallet app to register your key as a baker (note: as well as when voting).
 For all other baker operations, you must use the Tezos Baking app.